CDK13

 Individuals who do not learn to talk or combine sentences may benefit from augmentative and alternative communication (AAC), such as; sign language, communication books or speech generating devices.
 Some individuals use AAC when they are younger, and then stop using AAC as their verbal speech develops.3

 More than half of verbal individuals with CDK13-related disorder have childhood apraxia of speech (CAS).
 Phonological delay is also very common, seen in more than half of verbal individuals with CDK13-related disorder.
 Dysarthria and phonological disorder are both less common, seen in just under half of verbal individuals with CAS.
-Some also have lisps.
+Some also have lisps when saying the 's' speech sound.
 Most individuals have multiple, co-occurring speech disorders.3,4

 Depending on the individual child’s needs and abilities, some may attend mainstream schools with additional classroom support, whilst others may attend special development schools.
 Recommendations for the most appropriate school setting may vary from country to country.
 Paediatricians and allied health professionals can assist with ensuring appropriate community and educational supports are in place to support individuals and their families.